 It might be tempting to agree with the customer about his negative experience just to get out of the unpleasant situation and avoid further conflict.
 But don’t forget that, no matter what, you’re representing the company you work for.

-This doesn’t mean that you have to lie – you can admit if the company made a mistake – but you should always avoid badmouthing the place you work for.
+This doesn’t mean that you have to lie — you can admit if the company made a mistake — but you should always avoid bad-mouthing the place for which you work.

 How to avoid going against your company